aslamhus/VideoEditor/CONTRIBUTING.md

 The VideoEditor is a VanillaJS library for video editing.
 I built it with expedience as part of an ongoing project.
 It was built with the following expectations in mind:

 - Lightweight build with limited dependencies (Choose VanillaJS over React)
-- Create only the features needed for the project's needs (YAGNI principle!)
+- Create only the features needed for the project which were trimming and cropping videos.
 - Design to promote extensibility in the future

 ## What needs work